yavorkovachev/Deep_reinforcement_learning/Reinforce/README.md

 ### Instructions

-Open `REINFORCE.ipynb` to see an implementation of REINFORCE (also known as Monte Carlo Policy Gradients) with OpenAI Gym's Cartpole environment.
+Open `REINFORCE.ipynb` to see an implementation of the REINFORCE algorithm (also known as Monte Carlo Policy Gradients) on the OpenAI Gym's Cartpole environment.

-Try to change the parameters in the notebook to understand how the training of the agent is affected.
+You can experiment with changing the training parameters in the notebook to understand how the learning of the agent is affected.

 ### Results